datastructures-js/set/README.md

 ```

 ## .intersect(set)
-intersects the set with another set and returns a set with elements from both sets.
+intersects the set with another set and returns a set with existing elements in both sets.

 ```js
 const intersect = set1.intersect(set2); // {C, D}